JohannesWiesner/tcy/README.md

 ### CRAN-packages
 Some R-packages are not (yet) available as conda-packages.
 In order to semi-automate the installation process of these packages in your conda environment, run `install_cran_packages.sh`.
 This script will activate the conda environment, start R in this environment and then install the CRAN-packages via `install.packages()` Note that this is not the recommended way to do it, but some R-packages are simply not available as conda-packages (this should be checked though on a regular basis).

+## Notes for CSP lab members
+This repository contains a subfolder called `environments` .
+New lab members can download this repository and use the file  `csp_Linux_solved.yml` within that folder to create a conda environment.
+This file contains a solved solution of the package specifications found in `csp_Linux_input.yml` derived from a GitHub-Action Workflow.
+The file contains all the packages that can be found in `csp.tsv` and that run bug-free under Linux (with a few exceptions of packages that are bug flagged but may be available in the future when the developers of these packages have fixed the bugs).
+This will allow users to get a computational environment with `R`,  `python` and all the packages they need to perform their analyses.

+ 1. After downloading this repo users have to set their name `name:csp_surname_name` attribute in the `.yml` file.
+ 2. After that they execute the following command to create their
+    environment: `conda env create -f environment.yml` (Note: There is no need to specify `-n environment_name` in this command because the name of the environment is alredy specified in the file itself.
+More information can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file))

+Whenever you find a new package that you find interesting and/or have to install for your project, you can open an issue in this repository or even better, fork this repo, add your package to the `csp.tsv` file and send a pull request!

 # Q & A
 ## What about dependencies?